 • Mood swings or irritability, which might be misinterpreted as “acting out” rather than emotional distress

-Behavioral Issues
+Behavioural Issues

 • Difficulty focusing on tasks or staying on track, leading to poor performance in school or social situations

-• Impulsive actions, such as interrupting others, acting without thinking, or making hasty decisions that can cause problems
+• Impulsive actions such as interrupting others, acting without thinking, or making hasty decisions that can cause problems

-• Frequent emotional outbursts, such as tantrums, aggression, or crying, often in response to frustration or feeling overwhelmed
+• Frequent emotional outbursts such as tantrums, aggression, or crying, often in response to frustration or feeling overwhelmed

-• Trouble managing frustration or disappointment, resulting in emotional shutdown or anger
+• Trouble managing frustration or disappointment resulting in emotional shutdown or anger

 • Struggles with following rules or staying within boundaries, both at home and in social settings